Finance journalist • Interests: crypto, crowdfunding, tech, marketing • Stocks: biotech, healthcare, commodities, IT • Whiskey enthusiast.

 The PAI model’s flexibility allows investors to have access to liquidity in as early as 24 months.
 Moreover, the PAI model mitigates the worry that the initial investment will dilute into smaller shares.

 Compared to accelerators and incubators, the PAI model doesn’t give the startups mentoring for a set period of time.
 It does, however, give a budding entrepreneur more chances of being backed up by an investor.

 Overall, the PAI model provides advantages to both the investor and the startup.
 It could be a good model to go with for venture capitalists as the growth of various sectors remains unpredictable up until now.

-There are a lot of startups launching every year and at least 3 startups are launched per second.
-The chances of these businesses completely revolutionizing an industry is pretty slim considering the competition, that’s why it’s safer to invest in a plan that provides a return on investment in a few years irregardless of the startup’s success.
+There are a lot of startups launching every year and at least three startups are launched per second.
+The chances of these businesses completely revolutionizing an industry is pretty slim considering the competition.
+That’s why it’s safer to invest in a plan that provides a return on investment in a few years irregardless of the startup’s success.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.